jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## The Grand Mission of Techvolution

-I'm paraphrasing here, but my Writer David Mamet once said not trying to please a group of people, means empowering yourself to better see Nature.
+Writer David Mamet once said not trying to please a group of people, means empowering yourself to better see Nature.
 So, I embraced that idea when writing this book.
 Meaning, I didn't try to please any pundit, reporter, or professor.
 I'm a regular guy who wrote this for myself and my fellow people on Main Street so we can win the game together.

 Saying that, Techvolution has several parts: